BOS-Bae/Balance-indirect-reciprocity/README.md

 # Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs

-These are simulation codes which generate numerical results of the paper : 'Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs'.
+These are simulation codes which generate numerical results of the paper : 'Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs' (Minwoo Bae, Takashi Shimada, Seung Ki Baek).

 arXiv link : https://arxiv.org/abs/2404.15664